TheCarsonWest/nerd-emoji/APCHEM/Acids and Bases.md

 **Related Notes:**

 * [[Equilibrium]] :  Many acid-base reactions are equilibrium reactions.
 Understanding equilibrium constants ($K_a$, $K_b$) is crucial.
-* [[Le Chatelier's Principle]]:  Predicts the shift in equilibrium when conditions are changed (e.g., adding acid/base).
+* [[Le Chateliers Principle]]:  Predicts the shift in equilibrium when conditions are changed (e.g., adding acid/base).